mvallet91/JELAI/README.md

 ### Nginx Reverse Proxy
 - To access JupyterHub from outside the local network, follow the official [JupyterHub documentation](https://jupyterhub.readthedocs.io/en/stable/howto/configuration/config-proxy.html#nginx) to set up the Nginx reverse proxy.
 - To serve Ollama from outside the local network, you can use the Nginx reverse proxy to forward requests to the Ollama server, see the [Ollama server documentation](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-use-ollama-with-a-proxy-server) for details.

+## Local Development and Experimentation
+To run the system locally for development and experimentation, you can use JupyterLab and the chatbot server in your local environment. *This has only been tested with Python 3.10 and 3.11.*

+1. Create a venv and install the necessary packages:
+    - `python -m venv chatbot`
+    - `source chatbot/bin/activate`, on Windows use `chatbot\Scripts\activate`
+    - `pip install -r chatbot_requirements.txt`
+2. On a different terminal, create a venv for the interface that will run JupiterLab:
+    - `python -m venv jupyterlab`
+    - `source jupyterlab/bin/activate`, on Windows use `jupyterlab\Scripts\activate`
+    - `pip install -r interface_requirements.txt`
+3. On the first terminal, still running the `chatbot` environment and run the LangChain server:
+    - `python history_app.py`
+4. Open a new terminal, activate the (`chatbot`) environment and run the chatbot interactively:
+    - `source chatbot/bin/activate` on Windows use `chatbot\Scripts\activate`
+    - `python chat_interact.py -chatfile-path  /path-to-chat/EDA.chat`
+5. On the terminal with the `jupyterlab` environment, run the JupyterLab interface:
+    - `jupyter lab`